 This post describes how I-41, in Extremely Hard v.
 10 by Rebecca Bean comes close, but fails to force a deferred Single Alternate Sue de Coq trial.
 It does force a review of AIC hinges and grouped forcing chains.
+An update provides a Gordon Fick example of ALS_XZ and the BARN.

 Here is the basic trace.
 These are always displayed with analyzed puzzles, to vet the basic solving behind the candidates.